orl512/Airbnb_Analysis/README.md

  **North Star Metrics and Key Dimensions:**
 ===============================

-**Booking Conversion Rate-** The percentage of users who proceed from searching and making inquiries to completing a booking.
+**Booking Conversion Rate:** The percentage of users who proceed from searching and making inquiries to completing a booking.

-**Inquiry Conversion Rate-** The percentage of users who, after searching, make an inquiry to a host Higher inquiry conversion rates suggest that listings are appealing and relevant to users’ needs.
+**Inquiry Conversion Rate:** The percentage of users who, after searching, make an inquiry to a host Higher inquiry conversion rates suggest that listings are appealing and relevant to users’ needs.

 **Guest Group Size:** Understanding the typical group size helps tailor accommodations to meet demand.